As a leader, you motivate and inspire others (one would assume!). But what motivates you?

 Have an awesome day,

-Jill Hutchison is an executive coach working with senior and emerging leaders in Perth.
-Jill does keynote talks on the topics of Diversity, Strategic Conversations and Cognitive Leadership.
+Jill Hutchison is an executive coach working with senior and emerging leaders in Perth, Western Australia.
+Jill also facilitates leadership programs and keynote talks on the topics of Diversity, Strategic Conversations and Cognitive Leadership.